 Aurecon South Africa bursary scheme

-If you are a South African citizen, and studying or intending to study BSc or BEng in Civil, Mechanical, Electrical, Electronic, Mechatronic, Industrial, Chemical Engineering Undergraduate Degrees at recognised Universities in South Africa, then you should apply for the Aurecon South Africa Bursary Scheme.
+If you are a South African citizen, and studying or intending to study BSc or BEng in Civil, Mechanical, Electrical, Electronic, Mechatronic, Industrial, Chemical Engineering Undergraduate Degrees at recognized Universities in South Africa, then you should apply for the Aurecon South Africa Bursary Scheme.

 Aurecon is an engineering, design and advisory company.